U.S.-backed fighters advance against Islamic State in Syria's northeast

 The alliance earlier on Thursday said it launched a new offensive against Islamic State this week to capture al-Shadadi, a major logistics hub for the group located on a network of highways in Hasaka province.
 Its capture would isolate Raqqa, Islamic State's de-facto capital in Syria.

-The Britain-based Syrian Observatory for Human Rights said the SDF had taken over nearly two dozen villages and farms, and cut off IS road links from al-Shadadi to neighbouring Iraq and to Raqqa.
+The Britain-based Syrian Observatory for Human Rights said the SDF had taken over nearly two dozen villages and farms, and cut off IS road links from al-Shadadi to neighboring Iraq and to Raqqa.

 Some IS fighters retreated to Deir al-Zor province, most of which the jihadists control, it said.